Genghis Khan Country – In Mongolia, He’s The Man

 The Opytnoye Pole test site is 45 KMs away, straight down this road.

-This is a video showing one of the earliest nuclear tests at the Opytnoye Pole test site, from nearly the same vantage point.
+This is a video showing some of the early nuclear tests at the Opytnoye Pole test site, from nearly the same vantage point.

 You used to be able to visit more sights in the area, including the actual test sites.
 Since 2019, these have been closed again.